Klimentina2709/Simple-Portfolio-Demo/README.md

 # Multi-Page Web Application

-This project is a simple multi-page web application created as a side project while I was learning web development.
-It showcases my first experience with Material-UI and includes various features designed to enhance user experience.

 ## Project Overview

-This application serves as a side project where I applied my learning in web development.
-It is a simple portfolio page.
-Below are some of the key features:
+This is a multi-page personal portfolio website built as part of my web development journey.
+The project showcases my work and skills through various sections, including a **carousel** for project displays, a **filtering system** for easy navigation, and an **About Me** section.
+This was my first attempt at building a portfolio, and it allowed me to work with **HTML**, **JavaScript**, and **Materialize CSS** to create a responsive, functional, and visually appealing site.

+The project served as an essential starting point in my coding career, providing hands-on experience in structuring web applications, developing interactive elements, and improving user experience.

 ## Technologies Used